 Mark Schaub is a prolific speaker who wastes no time in avoiding the real challenges in doing business in China.

 As a lawyer he had extensive experience in negotiating deals, firing people and otherwise dealing with the ignorance of companies entering the Chinese business minefield.

-He is the author of the book The End of Copycat China: The Rise of Creativity, Innovation, and Individualism in Asia, published in 2014, setting the agenda for China´s economic developments.
+He published earlier The End of Copycat China: The Rise of Creativity, Innovation, and Individualism in Asia, setting the agenda for China´s economic developments.

 Earlier he published the bestseller “The End of Cheap China: Economic and Cultural Trends that will Disrupt the World” published in March 2012 by John Wiley & Sons in the US.